When does the Gog/Magog battle, described in Ezekiel chapters 38 and 39, occur?

 In Ezekiel 39, pertaining to the time when God will deliver Israel from the Gog/Magog attackers, these two things are stated: "From that day forward the house of Israel will know that I am the LORD their God" (39:22) and "I will no longer hide my face from them, for I will pour out my Spirit on the house of Israel, declares the Sovereign LORD" (39:29).
 If the Gog/Magog invasion were to take place early in the 70th Week, those two verses would appear to make no sense.

 Israel, along with the rest of the world, will have to endure the Great Tribulation period (which I believe will begin at the midpoint of the 70th Week).
 If Israel were to know the Lord their God, according to Ezekiel 39:22, it would seem quite unfair and unjust of God to put them through any further suffering and distress.
 The latter will involve God's turning away from Israel, which would seem to violate Ezekiel 39:29.

 Now, look at this prophecy, given to Daniel:

 From the time that the daily sacrifice is abolished and the abomination that causes desolation is set up, there will be 1,290 days.
 (Daniel 12:11)The "abomination that causes desolation" will be set up in the middle of the 70th Week (Daniel 9:27).
 At that time, a remnant of Israelis will flee from Jerusalem (Matthew 24:15-17) and will be protected for 1,260 days (Revelation 12:6).
 At the end of the 1,260 days, Jesus will return to earth and will destroy the (Gog/Magog) armies coming against Jerusalem.
-This will leave 30 days (that is, 1,290 days – 1,260 days) remaining to complete the fulfillment of Daniel 12:11.
+This will leave 30 days (that is, 1,290 days – 1,260 days) remaining until the onset of the Battle of Armageddon.